Skip to main content

 • July 2027: Arizona, Iowa, Kentucky, Minnesota, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Tennessee, Vermont, West Virginia, Wyoming (in addition to the February 2027 jurisdictions)

-(N.5) This course is a prerequisite for the Spring 2027 Vis International Commercial Arbitration Competition (Law 127) (held in Vienna, Austria).
+(N.5) This course is a prerequisite for the Spring 2027 Law 127: Vis International Commercial Arbitration Competition (held in Vienna, Austria).
+Law 127 is about coaching only; competition registration, funding, travel, etc. are separate costs not covered by the school.

 (N.6) This course is offered as a seminar for the upper-level writing requirement, even though it does not carry the typical seminar numbering (4xx or 6xx).